pingcap/docs-cn/dashboard/dashboard-faq.md

 The **QPS** and **Latency** sections on the **Overview** page require a cluster with Prometheus deployed.
 Otherwise, the error is shown.
 You can solve this problem by deploying a Prometheus instance in the cluster.

-If you still encounter this problem when the Prometheus instance has been deployed, the possible reason is that your deployment tool is out of date (TiUP, TiDB Operator, or TiDB Ansible), and your tool does not automatically report metrics addresses, which makes TiDB Dashboard unable to query metrics.
+If you still encounter this problem when the Prometheus instance has been deployed, the possible reason is that your deployment tool is out of date (TiUP or TiDB Operator), and your tool does not automatically report metrics addresses, which makes TiDB Dashboard unable to query metrics.
 You can upgrade you deployment tool to the latest version and try again.

 If your deployment tool is TiUP, take the following steps to solve this problem.
 For other deployment tools, refer to the corresponding documents of those tools.